Thinking ahead post election: ending gerrymandering

 Salmon said this would make voting in Virginia better overall.

 "What we want is a process that keeps communities together,” said Salmon.
 “That makes sure that voters have a real choice at the ballot box.
 And also what it would do is make sure that politicians have to appeal to all members of their communities and not just a particular base just to be elected.
 It would make elections much more competitive."

-Salmon said they feel they can depend on Virginia’s freshly elected legislators to push the amendment through and end partisan gerrymandering of districts.
+Salmon said they feel they can depend on Virginia’s freshly elected legislators to push the amendment through.

-"We're really going to be looking to Senator Creigh Deeds and new House of Delegates member, Sally Hudson, for pushing this over the finish line," she said.
+"We're really going to be looking to Senator Creigh Deeds and new House of Delegates member, Sally Hudson, for pushing this over the finish line."

-Deeds, who represents much of Central Virginia, agreed that no legislators, Democratic or Republican, should have a hand in redrawing the districts.
-He is confident the amendment will pass through its second reading.
+Senator Creigh Deeds, who represents much of Central Virginia, agreed that no legislators, Democratic or Republican, should have a hand in redrawing the districts.
+Deeds is confident the amendment will pass through its second reading.

 "If we have a process that allows people to select their electives, you are more likely to have a process that the people trust,” said Deeds.
 “You're going to build more trust between the people and government, and I think things would work better."

 OneVirginia2021's goal is for the amendment to be passed in time for the next redistricting in 2021 after the results of the 2020 census.